 Drought in the Western United States

-The U.S. Drought Monitor (USDM) categorizes drought in a region according to soil moisture, streamflow, and precipitation levels.
+The U.S. Drought Monitor (USDM) categorizes drought—with a scale from D0 (Abnormally Dry) to D4 (Exceptional Drought)—according to soil moisture, streamflow, and precipitation levels.
 Regional designations can vary and are primarily based on historical weather patterns.
 Drought can adversely affect many aspects of the U.S. agricultural sector.
 In regions that rely on rainfall for agricultural production, drought can diminish crop and livestock outputs and may severely affect farm profitability.
 Drought also reduces the quantity of snowpack and streamflow available for diversions to irrigated agricultural land.
 These impacts can reverberate throughout the local, regional, and national economies.
 Locally, droughts can reduce farm income and negatively impact food processing and agricultural service sectors, while food prices may increase at the regional and the national levels.